Fish To Farm

 Black cattle and horses were sold at the annual Great Simmareve Fair in mid-September.
 The fair attracted manufacturers and traders from Glasgow and merchants from the Highlands and Islands.
-The Fair was eventually replaced by the Keith Country Show.
+The Keith Country Show eventually replaced the fair.

-Though farming methods today are somewhat different than those of our fore fathers, the Keith Country Show today still holds true to its agricultural roots.
+Though farming methods today are somewhat different from those of our forefathers, the Keith Country Show still holds true to its agricultural roots.

 This can be seen by the variety of exhibitions, demonstrations and traders available within the showground.

-Whilst historically, the cattle trade and the farming of barley, oats and flax created wealth fuelled by a local industry dominated by agriculture, the banks of the River Isla also formed the focus for a more enduring industry for Keith: distilling.
+Historically, the cattle trade and the farming of barley, oats and flax created wealth fuelled by a local industry dominated by agriculture.
+The River Isla banks also formed the focus for a more enduring industry for Keith: distilling.

-There are four distilleries in Keith or in its immediate area and by far its best know is Strathisla and it is also, by far, the most picturesque distillery in Scotland.
+There are four distilleries in Keith or its immediate area, and by far, its best know is Strathisla; it is also, by far, the most picturesque distillery in Scotland.

-The Stratisla distillery is also the oldest legally operating distillery in the Highlands, having been in operation since 1786.
+The Stratisla distillery is also the oldest legally operating distillery in the Highlands, operating since 1786.

-The Roman Catholic Chapel has two colossal figures of St. Peter and St. Paul surmounting the pediment, and an alter piece presented by Charles X of France.
+The Roman Catholic Chapel has two colossal figures of St. Peter and St. Paul surmounting the pediment and an altarpiece presented by Charles X of France.

 Near the churchyard of Fife Keith is the Gaun Pot or Pool in which witches were drowned.